flaviopenas-ps/BCA-Car-Auction/README.md

 ### Auction

 - Closed auctions cannot be reopened.
-- Auctions for sold cars cannot be opened.
 - Only the owner can close their auction.
 - Auctions cannot be opened or closed if they do not exist.
 - Closing an auction marks the car as `Sold`.